The mega-list of fun things to do with your family or friends in Singapore (Updated 2023)

 Soak in that adrenaline rush that you’ll be getting from an exciting wakeboarding session at Singapore Wake Park.
 The man-made lagoon here is completely safe for beginners and kids, so don’t forget to drag your little ones along.
 If you’re looking for other activities, try out their cable-skiing which is no less fun!

-Address: 1206A ECP, Singapore 449891
+📍 Address: 1206A ECP, Singapore 449891

 15 • Discover the Rail Corridor

-Take a quiet evening stroll along the 4-kilometre of the Rail Corridor while you learn about Singapore’s railway history.
+Take a quiet evening stroll along the 24-kilometre of the Rail Corridor while you learn about Singapore’s railway history.
 Be sure to bring a torchlight – there’s no lighting along the Rail Corridor in order to facilitate wildlife movement.

 Snickers, Crumpet, Panini, and Jessie are four little, yet notorious Tasmanian Devils who have made the Mandai Zoo home since last December.
-If your little ones have only seen these feisty creatures on the TV, here’s your chance to see their antics up close!
+If your little ones have only seen these feisty creatures on TV, here’s your chance to see their antics up close!

-Address: 80 Mandai Lake Road, Singapore 729826
+📍 Address: 80 Mandai Lake Road, Singapore 729826

-17 • Experience off-road ATV-riding at Mud Krank
+17 • Experience indoor go-karting at HyperDrive

 18 • Go roll in fun at The Polliwogs indoor playground